life-itself/lexicon/README.md

 # Lexicon for Second Renaissance and Limimal Web

-The Lexicon contains information on key terms and concepts related to a Second Renaissance related terms like Liminal Web, Metamodern, Metacrisis, Integral, GameB, etc.
+The Lexicon contains information on key terms and concepts related to Second Renaissance, Liminal Web, Metamodern, Metacrisis, Integral, GameB, etc.

 ## Existing content